 Other home decor tips and ideas to find inspiration

 - 15 Farmhouse decor ideas on a budget

 - French country style accessories and decor tips

 - 7 Country kitchen canisters to get the farmhouse look

-Got any farmhouse Christmas decor ideas you want to share?
+Do you have any farmhouse Christmas decor ideas you want to share?